• Home

 Picture

-“Mama was furious with daddy.
-She watched with a heavy heart as my small head disappeared beneath the murky depths of Lake Kemp.
+My mama explained how furious she was with daddy.
+She watched with a heavy heart as my small head disappeared beneath the murky waters of Lake Kemp.
 Mama was not a swimmer—neither was her baby girl.
 Daddy just looked at mama, laughing, a bit puzzled over her hysteria.
-‘She will be fine!’ he called to her.
-And after a few moments, I bobbed up above the water line, spitting and giggling."
+"She'll be fine!" he called to her.
+And sure enough, after a few moments, I bobbed up, spitting and giggling.

 We were supposed to be fishing.
 In fact, mama had agreed to this lake trip because fishing was safe.
 Anybody can stand on the bank and throw a line in the water.
-Daddy, however, had decided it was time I learned how to swim.
-So when he suddenly threw me into the water, all mama knew was her baby was being pitched into the darkness, into the unknown, and she could only hope I would surface again.
+Daddy, however, had decided it was time I learned to swim.
+So, when he suddenly threw me into the water, all mama knew was her baby was being pitched into the darkness, into the unknown, and she could only hope I would surface again.

 This is how life is for most of us.
-Just when you think everything is safe and you have control over your life, something comes along and pitches you into the unknown.
+Just when you think everything is safe and you have control over your life, something (sometimes, someone) comes along and pitches you into the unknown.
 This has certainly been true throughout my life.

-And, deep within, we have our own spirit.
+Lastly, deep within, we have our own spirit.
 The God-given desire and strength to push upward, above the trials of life, above the darkness that threatens to overtake us.
 Each time we break the surface, we move one step closer to the path that God has for our life.
 We gradually begin to see that we were indeed created for a purpose.

-2009-2011 ©Karen Steward All Rights Reserved.
+2014 ©Karen Steward All Rights Reserved.